akalightowl/ansible-playbooks-for-windows-wls-with-vagrant-and-deploy-on-prod/README.md

         vagrant up

 12. Getting SSH keys on the VMs.
-You need first delete `~/.ssh` in WSL, then link it with your Windows ssh key, change the persmission for your VM private key in `.vagrant/machines/default/virtualbox` to `600` from default WSL `777`.
+You need first delete `~/.ssh` in WSL, then link it with your Windows ssh key, change the permissions for your VM private key in `.vagrant/machines/default/virtualbox` to `600` from default WSL `777`.

     **Change permissions**